 Whatever the cause, the results may include a misaligned bite, pain, clicking, or grating noise when you open your mouth or have trouble opening your mouth wide.

 Do you have TMJ Symptoms?
-Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or in Corvallis at Corvallis Office Phone Number 541-757-1566 if you have questions about TMJ Treatment or to schedule an appointment with Dr. Howerton, Dr. Hopkin or Dr. Kennedy today!
+Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or in Corvallis at Corvallis Office Phone Number 541-757-1566 if you have questions about TMJ Treatment or to schedule an appointment with Dr. Howerton, Dr. Hopkin, Dr. Kennedy or Dr. Clark today!

 Do You Have a TMJ Disorder?